RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0.2` and maximum value is `3`
     - Default is `1.2`
 * `itemRotation` - type: FLOAT
-    - Angle in degrees that the item should be rotated.
+    - Angle in degrees that items should be rotated.
 This value should be positive if the `itemRotationOrigin` X axis has a negative value, and it should be negative if the `itemRotationOrigin` X axis has a positive value, otherwise the wheel will rotate in the wrong direction.
     - This property applies when `type` is `horizontal_wheel` or `vertical_wheel`
     - Default is `7.5`
 * `itemRotationOrigin` - type: NORMALIZED_PAIR